In memory of Derek Coyle. Image artwork copyright Derek Coyle, an artist supported by Sunshine's Community Access Program Art Studio.

 The duration of the entire recording is 55:16 which is made up of a formal presentation by Roger Stancliffe and Michele Wiese (duration 24:45), followed by typed questions from webinar participants which Roger and Michele answer verbally.
 The content of the webinar is based on phase 1 of the Dying to Talk research project.

-This half-day symposium will feature presentations on end of life and people with intellectual disability from family members, consumers, service providers and researchers, including Dying to Talk project investigator Professor Sue Read from Keele University in the United Kingdom.
+The symposium featured presentations on end of life and people with intellectual disability from family members, consumers, service providers and researchers, including Dying to Talk project investigator Professor Sue Read from Keele University in the United Kingdom.

 TO DOWNLOAD THE ABSTRACTS and DRAFT PROGRAM CLICK HERE